tzuchiangshen/msp430_code/fabooh/readme.md

 * Much inspiration has come from the Energia and Arduino API
 * Big chunks of Kevin Timmerman's (oPossum) msp430 CCS code has been lifted and ported to msp430-gcc
 * Robert Wessels' msp430 code provided insight into how to best use the msp430 peripherals
-* http://mbed.org/users/igorsk/notebook/fast-gpio-with-c-templates/ this got me thinking about using C++ to speed up GPIO access
+* This post http://mbed.org/users/igorsk/notebook/fast-gpio-with-c-templates/ got me thinking about using C++ to provide a reasonable API without sacrificing speed and small code size.